Greywater System Installation: Complete Guide to Water Reuse in 2026

 • Test for odors or sluggish drainage as early signs of system problems

 Passive systems (L2L and branched drain) generally need less maintenance than pumped systems, which require pump checks and occasional component replacement.
+Pair regular maintenance with modern plumbing fixture upgrades to keep your entire water system running efficiently.

 Do Greywater Systems Add Home Value?

-Yes — particularly in water-scarce markets.
+Yes, particularly in water-scarce markets.
 Sustainable water features are increasingly appealing to eco-conscious buyers, and in drought-prone states like California, Arizona, and Nevada, a properly permitted greywater system can differentiate your property in a competitive market.
-While the value boost isn't as dramatic as a kitchen remodel, it contributes to a home's sustainability profile — especially if it aligns with green building certifications like LEED.
+While the value boost isn't as dramatic as a kitchen remodel, it contributes to a home's sustainability profile, especially if it aligns with green building certifications like LEED.

 Pros

-• Saves 10,000–50,000 gallons of water per year
+• Saves 10,000 to 50,000 gallons of water per year

-• Reduces water bills by 20–50%
+• Reduces water bills by 20 to 50%

 • Lowers strain on sewer and septic systems